aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 // Create an object for AutoFitterOptions const options = new AsposeCells.AutoFitterOptions();

-// Set auto-fit for merged cells options.setAutoFitMergedCellsType(AsposeCells.AutoFitMergedCellsType.EachLine);
+// Set auto‑fit for merged cells
+options.setAutoFitMergedCellsType(AsposeCells.AutoFitMergedCellsType.EachLine);

 // Autofit rows in the sheet (including the merged cells)